mjackson/web-starter/README.md

     $ npm run build-assets

 This is run automatically when you deploy to Heroku.
-If you want to upload your assets to a CDN, use the `ASSETS_URL` environment variable to point to it.
+If you want to upload your assets to a CDN, use the `output.publicPath` variable in `webpack.config.js`.

 ## Session Configuration